 1. GVSan protects only explicitly selected Volume/Files these Volume/Files become

-managed Volume/Files manage by each system or GVSan Pro SAN/NAS management system.
+managed Volume/Files managed by each system or GVSan Pro SAN/NAS management system.
 While all machines on the network can read a managed Volume/Files,

 all machines can read/write to a managed Volume/File at any time.
-This management are down with two different system, one is the local machine the other by manage server in GVSan Pro, based on your work flow you can select to have the management down locally or dedicated GVSan Pro Management System machine
+This management is down with two different systems, one is the local machine and the other by managing the server in GVSan Pro, based on your workflow you can select to have the management down locally or a dedicated GVSan Pro Management System machine

 Only the Owners may write to their specific Files, On the network,

 all machines installed with GVSan Pro are Readers as well write over the network you are no longer venerable to a single point of failure but have all the flexibility and speed to access centralized data.